stmcallister/pd-node-cli/README.md

 # PagerDuty-CLI
+*NOTE: This project is still very much a demo proof of concept, and does not fully support all the functionalities of the PagerDuty API*

 This is a tool that allows you to interact with PagerDuty without leaving the command line.

 To get it installed, run the following command on the command-line: